-In these pics, the silhouettes or the names of Jeanne, Franco, Daniela, Manuela Grignani appear at the top or in the middle of the main image.
+Within these images, you can discern the silhouettes or names of Jeanne, Franco, Daniela, and Manuela Grignani, carefully tucked away in the upper or central regions of the primary image:

 Eventually, the second daughter, Manuela, appears in these images: